ating23/server-436i/README.md

 	- implement a chat feature that allows users to chat with one another within our application
 	- Add "Community Pages" where users can discuss their hobbies about that page's specific topic eg. Pages for every artist in our database where people can find a list of all other users that like some artist and can discuss with one another through some sort of post feed

+#### #3 Priority - Development Experience
+- implement a test suite to allow for automated unit testing and integration testing.
+This should eventually allow for a Continuous Integration pipeline to complement our Continuous Deployment set-up.
+This would help ease the workload as our current testing process is manual

 ___